Density of the boundary regular set of 2d area minimizing currents with arbitrary codimension and multiplicity: Introduction

-Now the main goal becomes to prove that two-sided collapsed points are regular, Theorem \ref{thm:collapsed-is-regular}, and, to this end, we follow the framework given in \cite{DDHM}.
-Moreover, this prove is done for area minimizing currents with arbitrary dimension $m$, codimension $n$ and arbitrary multiplicity $Q^\star$.
-Firstly, we construct a linear theory for $(f^+, f^-)$ where we define this pair as $(Q-\frac{Q^\star}{2})$-valued functions (Definition \ref{def:function-interface}), and we study the regularity that we can extract once we assume that it minimizes the Dirichlet energy.
-If we take $\Omega\subset\R^m$ an open set and $\gamma$ a $(m-1)$-submanifold, called \emph{interface}, which splits $\Omega$ into $\Omega^+$ and $\Omega^-$, we define $(Q-\frac{Q^\star}{2})$-valued functions as a $Q$-valued function $f^+$ defined in $\Omega^+$ and a $(Q-Q^\star)$-valued function $f^-$ defined in $\Omega^-$ in the sense of Almgren, when these functions glue at $\gamma$ we say that $(f^+, f^-)$ collapses at the interface as in Definition \ref{def:function-interface}.
-So, if we assume that $(f^+, f^-)$ is a $(Q-\frac{Q^\star}{2})$-Dir minimizer which collapses at the interface, then it is given by $Q$ copies of $\kappa$ in $\Omega^+$ and $(Q-Q^\star)$ copies of $\kappa$ in $\Omega^-$ where $\kappa$ is a classical harmonic function, Theorem \ref{thm:harmonic-regularity-(Q-Q^*/2)-minimizing}.
+The principal objective now becomes establishing the regularity of two-sided collapsed points, Theorem \ref{thm:collapsed-is-regular}.
+To accomplish this, we follow the framework presented in \cite{DDHM}.
+Furthermore, this proof is done for area minimizing currents with arbitrary dimension $m$, codimension $n$ and arbitrary multiplicity $Q^\star$.
+Initially, we construct a linear theory for the pair $(f^+, f^-)$ where we define these pairs as $(Q-\frac{Q^\star}{2})$-valued functions (Definition \ref{def:function-interface}).
+We investigate the regularity that can be inferred under the assumption that this pair minimizes the Dirichlet energy.
+Given $\Omega\subset\R^m$ an open set and $\gamma$ a $(m-1)$-submanifold, called \emph{interface}, which splits $\Omega$ into $\Omega^+$ and $\Omega^-$, we define $(Q-\frac{Q^\star}{2})$-valued functions as a $Q$-valued function $f^+$ defined in $\Omega^+$ and a $(Q-Q^\star)$-valued function $f^-$ defined in $\Omega^-$ in the sense of Almgren.
+When these functions glue at $\gamma$ we say that $(f^+, f^-)$ collapses at the interface as in Definition \ref{def:function-interface}.
+If we assume that $(f^+, f^-)$ is a $(Q-\frac{Q^\star}{2})$-Dir minimizer which collapses at the interface, then it is given by $Q$ copies of $\kappa$ in $\Omega^+$ and $(Q-Q^\star)$ copies of $\kappa$ in $\Omega^-$ where $\kappa$ is a classical harmonic function, Theorem \ref{thm:harmonic-regularity-(Q-Q^*/2)-minimizing}.